deniz617/ArrayManager/README.md

 # ArrayManager
-A Class that manages an array that holds multiple pointers.
+A Class that manages an array that holds multiple pointers.<br/>
 The class re-orders the array after a pointer is removed.